tofu-10/tofu-10/README.md

 - ⚡ Fun fact: ...
 -->

--I'm Rijan Mohan Shrestha,
+- I'm Rijan Mohan Shrestha,
--A passionate IT student from Nepal,
+- A passionate IT student from Nepal,
 - How to reach me: rijanshta.lm10@gmail.com,
 - Fun fact: I like typing and coding along with singing and playing musical instrument. :)))))))))))